junaid-nom/live_to_want/live_to_want_game/README.md

 or predators that eat animals that eat plants that the civ doesn't want.
 Basically messing with ecosystem can have a big influence on what items are easily craftable.

 Combat itself should be roguelike CDDA style.
+This is because there has to be "overworld" mechanics anyway necessary to START the fight (run speed etc) so fuck it might as well just focus on that.
+Also it can be relatively simple but have super interesting AI interactions for example melee tanks defending long range immobile archers.
-Also rock paper scissors.
+COmbat also should be rock paper scissorsish.
 3 damage types and 3 armor types.
 Thus you can cripple a civ by removing ingredients necessary to build armor for the damage type you invested in making.
 Additionally have tradeoff between: